© Donal G. Burke 2014

 The castle of Drought

-In 1574 Walter Wall held the castle of Drowghty, while John Wall was resident at Cowrly.
+In 1574 Walter Wall was described as holding the castle of Drowghty, while John Wall was resident at Cowrly (possibly ‘Cowrte’ or Ballynecourt).
 That same year, John Wall, together with the head of the Dolphin family and Ulick óg beg Burke of Dunsandle, was listed as one of the chief men of the half barony of Athenry.[xxv]

 From the mid sixteenth century the officials of the Tudor Crown of England had made significant developments in extending the power of the monarch across the country.
 To finance their administration and military presence in Connacht, the Government resolved that a rent be agreed and charged from each division of land in the province.
 The rent would be payable to the crown, and called the Composition rent, after an agreement drawn up in 1585, between the Queens servants and the Connacht chieftains; the Composition of Connacht, effectively abolishing the various exactions and services imposed by the ruling Gaelic chieftain.
 By signing up to the Composition document, the signatories acknowledged their lands as private property, held under English law, in return for the agreed rent and on condition that they provide an agreed number of soldiers to support the administration when required.
 In so doing the signatories repudiated the Gaelic legal system in favour of that of England.